 A solution might have been to switch back and forth from Protected Mode.
 But entering Protected Mode on the 286 is a one way ticket: if you want to switch back to Real Mode you have to reset the CPU!
 Bill Gates, who understood very early all the implications, is said to have called the 286 a “brain dead chip” for that reason.

 Fortunately, some (rather hacky) schemes were devised to allow DOS programs accessing more memory.
 Otherwise, the PC as a computing platform would have failed…

 Understanding these schemes requires some naming conventions.

 - Upper Memory Area refers to the area that was reserved by IBM for the video adapter and the various peripherals.
-Note that this area was only reserved and was not entirely consumed!
+Note that this area is only reserved and is not always entirely consumed!